CSharpM7/SharpSmashSuite/README.md

 1. Blender SSS - Prepare your models.
 This blender program can properly separate objects by material, group objects by material without losing UV maps, rename meshes to their material's name, and export a list of material and texture names
 2. LazyMat - Create a numatb file.
 You'll use the exported material list to fill this out.
 This can be customized to keep a list of shaders.
-3. Img2nutexbGUI - Convert images to nutexb files
+3. Img2nutexbGUI - Convert several images at once to nutexb files
 4. StudioSB - Import your meshes from Blender, export a numdlb file
 5. LazyNumdlb - Reassigns meshs' their material label based on that mesh's name.
 This only works if Blender SSS was used on the mesh
 6. CrossMod - After using LazyMat, LazyNumdlb, and StudioSB,  preview the model